43615/dcim/README.md

 - Output precision now applies correctly regardless of output base.
 - If output precision is negative (new default: -1), numbers are printed with enough precision to be exact (reproducible by inputting what's printed).
 - If it's not, up to K digits are printed after the point.
 Sufficiently small or large numbers are displayed in scientific notation like `-1.23456 @-789`.
 Like with SCI input, the exponent is always in decimal.
 - Working precision (default: 256 bits) determines the mantissa size of all newly created numbers.
 256 bits can store about 75 decimal digits accurately.
 For comparison: an IEEE 754 `double` has a 53-bit mantissa.
-Scale is unlimited within reason (up to 2^±2³⁰ or ≈10^±323'228'496 is fine).
   - Tip: The amount of bits you need for a certain level of precision can be estimated using `<prec> <base> 2G*`.
 Always add a little more.
+- Scale is limited to 2^±2³⁰ or ≈10^±323'228'496.
 - Floating-point rounding artifacts (wrong digits at the end of a number) are guaranteed unless the number is a binary fraction or the input base is a power of 2.
 This is an unavoidable problem, GNU dc just hid it from view by storing numbers in the base they were created in.
 - Attention: W applies to the whole number, so large integers may be represented incorrectly.
 The default corresponds to a generous "signed 257".
 - W is limited to an unsigned 32-bit integer (4'294'967'295 bits).
 Actually going that high is definitely not recommended, but I'm not stopping you.